benc-uk/dotnet-demoapp/README.md

 Enable this feature by setting several 'AzureAd' environmental variables, once enabled, a 'Login' button will be displayed on the main top nav bar.

-This uses [Microsoft.Identity.Web](https://github.com/AzureAD/microsoft-identity-web) which is a library allowing .NET Core web apps to use the Microsoft Identity Platform (i.e. Azure AD v2.0 endpoint)
+This uses [Microsoft.Identity.Web](https://github.com/AzureAD/microsoft-identity-web) which is a library allowing .NET web apps to use the Microsoft Identity Platform (i.e. Azure AD v2.0 endpoint)

 In addition the user account page shows details & photo retrieved from the Microsoft Graph API